likhia/ocp4.9-workshop-springboot/lab-workshop-content/workshop/content/exercises/07-monitoring.md

 * Click on 'Details' tab to view the Memory usage, CPU usage, Filesystem, Network In, Network out and other details about the pod running the application.
 ![Monitoring 04](./images/07/monitor-04.png)

-* Click on **Monitoring** on the left.
+* Click on **Observe** on the left.
 Click on `Dashboard` tab.
 You will see graphs depicting the CPU, memory, and bandwidth consumption and network related information.
 ![Monitoring 05](./images/07/monitor-05.png)

 * Click on `Metric` tab.
 Select `CPU usage` from dropdown list.
 Click on `Show PromQL`.
 You will see the CPU utilization for this application and also the Prometheus query for this chart.